 For a while, Becky appeared as a regular presenter of Little Atoms, a radio show about ideas of the Enlightenment that is broadcast on London’s Resonance 104.4.
 Audio is the killer app of the digital age, and she hopes one day to return to this kind of work.

-For now, Becky is back to pursuing freelance work and personal projects.
-She was a board member of the Open Knowledge Foundation until 2013, and she sits on the Advisory Council of that organisation, as well as for the Foundation for Information Policy Research and the Open Rights Group.
-She is a member of the UK telecommunications regulator OfCom’s Advisory Committee for England.
+Becky was a board member of the Open Knowledge Foundation until 2013, and she has sat on the Advisory Council of that organisation, as well as for the Foundation for Information Policy Research and the Open Rights Group.
+She was a member of the UK telecommunications regulator OfCom’s Advisory Committee for England from 2012 until 2018.